 Apple cider vinegar has antimycotic properties, which helps stop nail fungus.
 You should keep your feet dry to prevent it and also apply foot powder if necessary.

-Causes and symptoms of onychomycosis
+Causes and symptoms of nail fungus

 - It damages the root of the nail, with white and yellow zones.

-Home remedies for nail fungus
+Home remedies you can use as treatments for nail fungus

-Cover the affected area with this mixture, with cotton or a brush (that isn’t used for anything else).
+Cover the affected area with this mixture with a cotton ball or a brush (that you don’t use for anything else).
 Allow it to settle for 15 minutes and brush it with a toothbrush on the nail.
-When the foot is clean and dry, apply some tea tree oil drops to the nail.
+Once the foot is clean and dry, apply some tea tree oil drops to the nail.

-Mix a spoonful of lemon juice, five drops of hydrogen peroxide, and two spoonfuls of aloe vera gel.
+Mix together a spoonful of lemon juice, five drops of hydrogen peroxide, and two spoonfuls of aloe vera gel.
 Place this on the affected nail and allow it to dry.